Setrino/calendar_scrapper/README.md

-Calender Scrapper
+Calendar Scrapper
 =================

-Scrap University Calendar
+Scrap University Calendar webpage and extracts days, groups and times for each course and provides the possibility to download the Calendar in iCal.